xinlet/VAR-LRPS/README.md

-# Robust vector autoregressive models for functional MRI activity: A low-rank pre-smoothing approach
+# Prediction of fMRI activity using vector autoregressive models: a comparison of sparse and low-rank approaches

 ## Abstract